 Nowadays, 99.6% of all smartphone apps run on either iOS or Android.
-The two basis’s businesses build apps on is: using them as a channel to raise brand awareness, or the app being the business in itself.
+The two basis businesses build apps on is: using them as a channel to raise brand awareness, or the app being the business in itself.
 It’s important to distinguish between these two as what you choose could either save you money or trouble.

 Native apps are developed with platform-specific programming languages.
 The particular platform welcomes these languages with ease; if the code is correct there will be no miscommunication.
 For Android it’s Java, for iOS it’s Objective-C or Swift.
 Apps using these languages are built from the ground up with the intention to only perform on their specific platform.

-Advantages of Native Apps:
+Advantages of developing a Native App:

 - High Performance (UX) – If the code is sound, flawless performance gives native apps a huge edge.
-Their native code speaks directly to the platform’s hardware and software without the need to be translated in any way; this results in response times that are not realized by cross-platform apps.
+Their native code speaks directly to the platform’s hardware and software without the need to be translated in any way; this results in response times that are not realized by hybrid apps.

 - Platform Features – Certain apps have functions that work off of customized preferences.
 For example, a user that has bad eyesight can adjust the overall font-size displayed on the platform.
 If the app is native, this enlarged font would be applied to the app as well.